Adaptive Complexity Model Predictive Control: Application to Legged Systems

 \subsection{Definition of Simple Legged System}

 The simple system represents the reduced-order model of the robot that uses only the body states and ignores the foot and joint states, as shown in Fig.~\ref{fig:ac:legged_systems}.
 This is a commonly used model reduction technique in the legged locomotion literature.
-The state of the simple system is defined as $x^s \in \mathbb{R}^{12}$.
+The state of the simple system is defined as $x^s \in \mathbb{R}^{12}$ consisting of only the body position, orientation, and velocities,

 The control inputs $u \in \mathbb{R}^{3n}$ of the simple system consists of only the GRFs from the complex system, such that $u^s = u_{\text{body}}$.
-The dynamics in the simple system are the components of the complex dynamics corresponding to the simple system states defined as $f^s(x^s, u^s)$.
-The constraints in the simple space are only constraint bounds on the input $u_{\text{body}}$, identical to equations \eqref{eq:ac:grf_limit}--\eqref{eq:ac:friction}.
-Note that the introduction of the torque constraints in \eqref{eq:ac:torque_limit} and \eqref{eq:ac:motor_model} accurately capture actuation limits, and thus the heuristic GRF limits in \eqref{eq:ac:grf_limit} can be selected optimistically in the simple case as the system will adaptively apply the more accurate constraints as needed to ensure feasibility.
+The dynamics in the simple system are the components of the complex dynamics corresponding to the simple system states defined as $f^s(x^s, u^s, k)$,

+Note that in the simple system, $\bar{q}_{\text{foot},k}$ is a parameter (not a decision variable), which is necessary for the angular acceleration update, and renders the dynamics time-varying.
+The constraints in the simple space are only constraint bounds on the input $u_{\text{body}}$, identical to equations \eqref{eq:ac:grf_limit}--\eqref{eq:ac:contact}.
-Although the cost in the adaptive OCP is based on the cost function defined for the complex system, we define the stage and terminal costs of the simple system as $L^s$ and $V_t^s$ which are used in the following experiments for the non-adaptive configurations.
-Note that the cost for the simple system is structurally identical to the complex system with the difference in the states, controls, $Q$, $R$, and $Q_t$ matrices representing the simple system variables instead.